Traditionally, when I teach content proofreading tips, I treat them as separate tasks from content editing.

 10. Spot repeated information

-Even though you’ll tighten up your sentences and paragraphs when you edit your content, proofreading is still an excellent way to find information you’ve already communicated.
+Even though you’ll tighten up your sentences and paragraphs while editing, these content proofreading tips still include excellent opportunities to find information you’ve already stated.

 Aim to express your message as succinctly as possible.